 - Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
 Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Council's internal control.
-Accordingly, no such opinion is expressed. - Evaluate the appropriateness of accounting polic ε use and the reasonableness of significant accounting estimates made by management, as ε as ε that the overall presentation of the financial statements. - Conclude whether, in our judgment, there are on itic or events, considered in the aggregate, that raise substantial doubt about the Council abili to continue as a going concern for a reasonable period of time.
+Accordingly, no such opinion is expressed. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements. - Conclude whether, in our judgment, there are conditions or events, considered in the aggregate, that raise substantial doubt about the Council's ability to continue as a going concern for a reasonable period of time.

-We are required to communicate with hose charged with governance regarding, among other matters, the planned scope and timing of the au it, significant audit findings, and certain internal control-related matters that we identified during a audit
+We are required to communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit, significant audit findings, and certain internal control-related matters that we identified during the audit.